IMG_0530.jpeg

 IMG_2649.jpeg

 A great day in the mountains on a classic winter conditioner with great access (especially so when flooding/slides trouble other venues).
-Our total time was 8 hours, with 5 hours on the ascent and 3 hours for the descent.
+Our total time was 8 hours, with 5 hours on the ascent, 3 hours for the descent, on this 5000’ elevation gain, 7 miles round trip outing.
 Photos from this and other trips to this venue can be seen here and here.